 Watch our ‘Why Take Part’ video:

-Help understand a new generation of children growing up in the UK
+Help us learn about a new generation of children

 The UK has been a world leader in this kind of research for more than 70 years.
-There are currently four national birth cohort studies of people born in 1946, 1958, 1970 and 2000 still running today.
+There are currently four other national birth cohort studies of people born in 1946, 1958, 1970 and 2000 still running today.
 By comparing information across the different studies, we can see how life in the UK is changing from generation to generation.

 Make the case for change